Oyen: Attractions

 Oyen has a golf course and a local museum.
 Oyen also contains an arena, curling rink, and outdoor pool.
 Oyen is also home to the Badlands Badgers baseball academy for high school students.

 Infrastructure

 A major highway rest stop is located north of the town at the junction of Highway 41 and Highway 9.
 It is developed with a service station, A&W restaurant, a motel and a visitor information centre operated by Travel Alberta.
 There is Oyen Municipal Airport nearby.
 Oyen also has a hospital.
+Big Country Hospital has a 35% occupancy rate for in-patients.

 Education

 Oyen is home to a regional public high school and a small Catholic elementary school.
 The high school is known as South Central High School (SCHS) with students grade seven to twelve.
 Oyen Public School (OPS) hosts students from kindergarten to grade nine.
 Assumption Roman Catholic school has students from kindergarten to grade six.